nodemcu/nodemcu-firmware/docs/en/modules/coap.md

 ## coap.server:var()

 Registers a Lua variable as an endpoint in the server. the variable value then can be retrieved by a client via GET method, represented as an [URI](http://tools.ietf.org/html/rfc7252#section-6) to the client.
-The endpoint path for varialble is '/v1/v/'.
+The endpoint path for variable is '/v1/v/'.

 #### Syntax
 `coap.server:var(name[, content_type])`